Dutch municipalities equip more Boa officers with bodycams due to increasing aggression

 BOA bond chairman Kuin and trade unions have been arguing for the expansion of the (defense) resources of local law enforcement officers for some time now.
 Opinions are strongly divided about equipping Boas with pepper spray and batons.
 There are, however, a number of regional experiments.
 Municipalities are currently equipping their local law enforcement officers with bodycams.

 Bodycams prevent unwanted behaviour

-Bodycams have a preventive and de-escalating function according to several studies.
+Bodycams have a preventive and de-escalating function according to studies.
 They also provide legal evidence if situations do get out of hand.
 Thanks to the clearly visible presence of bodycams, unwanted behaviour (and therefore incidents) are often prevented at an early stage.
-As a result, BOAs wearing bodycams feel safer and more supported while performing their duties.
+As a result, Boas wearing bodycams feel safer and more supported while performing their duties.

 ZEPCAM sees a strongly increasing demand for bodycams from Dutch municipalities and has provided the 50th municipality with bodycams at the start of December.

 More information >